leozhangML/manifold_vi/README.md

 ## Acknowledgements

 This project was supervised by Paul Rosa and Judith Rousseau during my MSc in Statistical Science (2023).
+The code for implementing circular spline normalising flows was adapted from https://github.com/VincentStimper/normalizing-flows.